 Bad Breath – What Causes It and How to Remove?

-What is causing my bad breath ?
+What is causing my bad breath?
 As a dental hygienist with over 20 years in the business, I get this question more than any other.
 I’d love to provide a quick answer but, it’s complicated, and usually requires some investigation to pin down the root cause.
 Therefore, in the name of brevity, I’ll break this into two parts.
-Part one being the most common causes, and part two being the lesser causes.
+Part one is the most common cause, and part two being the lesser causes.

 Bad Breath can be caused by a minor case of gingivitis or a more aggressive form of gum disease called periodontitis.
 Both are the result of poor oral hygiene.
 If your gums bleed while brushing or flossing, or if you notice a foul odor while flossing, poor oral hygiene is probably the culprit.
 Therefore, learn the BASS method of brushing, and start flossing at least three times per week.
 Listerine would be a good addition as well, but only use once a day as it can dry out your mouth, which is a lesser cause of bad breath

 Where I live in Texas, sinus infections are seasonal events, and usually, occur in late fall and early spring.
 This can cause post nasal drip that contributes to bad breath.
 A good home test to perform is from a sitting position, hang your head down toward your knees.
 If you notice pressure in your sinus cavity, this could be the cause of your bad breath.
 Sinus and allergy medications can usually help.

 The odor is not coming from your mouth or sinus cavity but from your gut.
 If you have “spooky burps” where a small amount of something spooky comes up when you burp, this can cause bad breath.
 Proton pump inhibitors like Nexium and Prilosec are used to control this reflux action.
 However, make sure you are properly evaluated by a doctor; acid reflux can become a serious condition if left unchecked.